 - Too many middlemen

-- Lower wage competition in Vietnam and India are eating into Chinese margins and ability to upgrade, especially in the apparel and footwear industry.
+- Lower wage competition in Vietnam and India are eating into Chinese margins.
+The ability to upgrade, especially in the apparel and footwear industry.

-Devonshire-Ellis suggested that although the upcoming ASEAN AEC compliance at the end of this year would impact upon making Vietnamese manufacturing more competitive to China based production, wages alone were not the only factor driving some manufacturing away.
-Demographics where also playing a part and China was now beginning to lose workforce as well as see it age.
-This was in stark contrast to India, where a far younger workforce was now coming into the age worker group and would continue to do so for the next decade.
-India’s workforce would match the size of China’s by 2025 and at far lower rates, suggesting that India as well as Vietnam would emerge as major competitors to China over the next ten years.
+Devonshire-Ellis suggested that the upcoming ASEAN AEC compliance at the end of this year would impact making Vietnamese manufacturing more competitive to China-based production.
+Wages alone were not the only factor driving some manufacturing away.
+Demographics were also playing a part and China was now beginning to lose its workforce as well as see its age.
+This was in stark contrast to India.
+Where a far younger workforce was now coming into the age worker group and would continue to do so for the next decade.
+India’s workforce would match the size of China’s by 2025.
+At far lower rates, suggesting that India, as well as Vietnam, would emerge as major competitors to China over the next ten years.

-He also pointed out an increasingly closed China in terms of internet access would hinder academic development, and that China had largely failed to produce executives that were familiar with operating in the more transparent commercial systems engaged by most of the world.
-This had hindered Chinese executives, he suggested by keeping them too much constrained by ‘the Chinese system’ and would also inhibit Chinese entrepreneurs from developing their businesses as global competitors.
-India, he said, was creating better quality entrepreneuers and this was now being shown in the rise of Indian MNC’s outstripping in numbers their Chinese counterparts.
+He also pointed out that an increasingly closed China in terms of internet access would hinder academic development.
+And that China had largely failed to produce executives that were familiar with operating.
+In the more transparent commercial systems engaged by most of the world.
+This hindered Chinese executives.
+He suggested by keeping them too constrained by ‘the Chinese system’ would also inhibit Chinese entrepreneurs from developing their businesses as global competitors.
+India, he said, was creating better quality entrepreneurs and this was now being shown.
+In the rise of Indian MNCs outstripping in numbers their Chinese counterparts.

-Will China reclaim its position as the world’s manufacturing center?
+Will China reclaim its position as the world’s manufacturing centre?

 Last year, China overtook the United States as the world’s largest recipient of foreign direct investment.
 But the focus of that investment is now on sectors including services.
-China’s government does appear determined to utilize a combination of regulatory and restructuring initiatives with an aim to reclaiming its position as the world’s manufacturing center.
-But as Anjoran and Devonshire-Ellis outlined, China’s manufacturers are in need of more than just a few reforms if the country is to assume a truly globally competitive posture deserving of a renewed focus by foreign investors.
+China’s government does appear determined to utilize a combination of regulatory and restructuring initiatives with an aim to reclaim its position as the world’s manufacturing centre.
+But as Anjoran and Devonshire-Ellis outlined, China’s manufacturers are in need of more than just a few reforms.
+If the country is to assume a truly globally competitive posture deserving of a renewed focus by foreign investors.